bhavjotj/NewsBoardAI/README.md

 ## Limitations

-- The backend must run locally for the web app and extension.
+* Ollama and the backend must run locally for the full app experience.
-- Google News RSS is used lightly for local MVP-style retrieval.
+* Google News RSS is used lightly for local MVP-style retrieval.
-- Analysis is signal-based and can be wrong or uncertain.
+* Analysis is signal-based and can be wrong or uncertain.
-- Financial output is not financial advice.
+* Financial output is not financial advice.
-- The PyTorch model is a broad topic signal, not the final source of truth.
+* The PyTorch model is a broad topic signal, not the final source of truth.
-- Local datasets and trained models are not committed.
+* Ollama improves wording, but it does not change the underlying analysis fields.

 ## Future Improvements

-- Better duplicate story clustering
+* Better duplicate story clustering
-- More labeled NewsBoardAI examples
+* More labeled NewsBoardAI examples
-- FinBERT-style business sentiment
+* FinBERT-style business sentiment
-- Sentence-transformer similarity for source grouping
+* Sentence-transformer similarity for source grouping
-- Local LLM/Ollama-assisted brief and impact wording
+* Stronger Ollama prompting and local model options
-- More polished Chrome extension interactions
+* More polished Chrome extension interactions